The No Surprises Act: An overview

 What is the No Surprises Act?

-The No Surprises Act (NSA) provides individuals and families covered by group and individual health plans protection against unexpected, high-priced medical bills for services delivered at in-network facilities by out-of-network (OON) providers.
+The NSA provides individuals and families covered by group and individual health plans protection against unexpected, high-priced medical bills for services delivered at in-network facilities by out-of-network (OON) providers.

-The law also establishes an independent dispute resolution (IDR) process for payment disputes between plans and providers.
-It also creates dispute-resolution opportunities for uninsured and self-pay individuals who receive a medical bill that’s substantially higher than the good faith estimate (GFE) they’d previously received from the provider.
-The federal government estimates the law will impact about 10 million medical bills a year.
+The law establishes an independent dispute resolution (IDR) process for payment disputes between plans and providers.
+It also creates dispute resolution opportunities for uninsured and self-pay individuals who receive a medical bill that’s substantially higher than the good faith estimate (GFE) they’d previously received from the provider.
+The federal government estimates the law will impact about 10 million medical bills each year.

 Prior to implementation of the NSA, if an individual had health insurance and received care from an OON provider or an OON facility, even unknowingly, their health plan wasn’t obligated to cover the entire OON cost.
 That frequently left the patient with higher costs than would have been the case had they received care from an in-network provider or facility.

-As an example: A person had surgery at an in-network facility but unwittingly received care from an out-of-network anesthesiologist.
-Along with any OON cost-sharing the patient might owe, the OON provider — unless prohibited by state law — could also balance bill, or “surprise bill” the patient for the difference between the billed charge and the amount paid by the patient’s health plan.
+As an example: A person had surgery at an in-network facility but unwittingly received care from an OON anesthesiologist.
+Along with any OON cost-sharing the patient might owe, the OON provider — unless prohibited by state law — could also balance bill, or “surprise bill,” the patient for the difference between the billed charge and the amount paid by the patient’s health plan.

 What About Existing State Laws?

-Eighteen states already had comprehensive balance-billing consumer protections prior to passage of the NSA, while 15 more had lessrobust consumer safeguards.
-The most substantial state rules include both emergency and inpatient settings, apply to all types of insurance, protect consumers from balance billing and extra provider charges, and incorporate either an adequate payment standard or dispute-resolution process for resolving provider-payer reimbursement disputes.
+Prior to passage of the NSA, 18 states already had comprehensive balance billing consumer protections, while 15 more had less robust consumer safeguards.
+The most substantial state rules include both emergency and inpatient settings, apply to all types of insurance, protect consumers from balance billing and extra provider charges, and incorporate either an adequate payment standard or dispute resolution process for resolving provider-payer reimbursement disputes.

-Significantly, however, state balancing billing laws, for the most part, cover only fully insured members and don’t apply to self-insured benefit plans or members.
+However, state balancing billing laws, for the most part, cover only fully-insured members and don’t apply to self-insured benefit plans or members.
 Because self-insured plans cover about 67% of workers with employer-based coverage, the NSA was created to extend protections to this population.

 - Bans surprise bills for most emergency services, even if received from an OON provider and without prior authorization.

-- Bans OON cost-sharing (e.g., co-insurance, copayments) for most emergency and some nonemergency services.
+- Bans OON cost sharing such as coinsurance and copayments for most emergency and some nonemergency services.
 Individuals cannot be charged more than the in-network cost-sharing amounts for these services.

-- Requires providers and facilities to provide patients with an easy-to-understand notice explaining applicable billing protections and who they should contact if they’re concerned a provider or facility may have violated the protections.
-Patients must also be informed that patient consent is required to waive billing protections (i.e., a patient must receive notice of and consent to being balance billed by an OON provider).
+- Requires providers and facilities to provide patients with an easy-to-understand notice explaining applicable billing protections and contacts if they’re concerned a provider or facility may have violated the protections.
+Patients must also be informed that patient consent is required to waive billing protections.
+A patient must receive notice of and consent to being balance billed by an OON provider.